keboola/connection-docs/components/writers/database/exasol/index.md

 - **data type** (one of [Exasol data types](https://docs.exasol.com/sql_references/data_types/datatypesoverview.htm)); you can also use the select box in the table header to bulk set the type for all columns.
 Setting the data type to `IGNORE` means that the column will not be present in the destination table.
 - **nullable**; when checked, the column will be marked as nullable and empty values (`''`) in that column will be converted to `NULL`.
 Use this for non-string columns with missing data.

-The Exasol writer can take advantage of the [column metadata](/storage/tables/#metadata).
+The Exasol connector can take advantage of the [column metadata](/storage/tables/#metadata).
 If they are available, the column types are pre-filled automatically.
 Make sure to verify the suggested types, however.
 These data types are taken from the data source and may not be the best choice for the data destination.